jkennedy-usgs/SDI12-wsn/README.md

-Additional detail is provided in the conference abstract and poster here: https://www.researchgate.net/publication/266385447_Expanding_the_Usefulness_of_Existing_Data-Collection_Infrastructure_with_Wireless_Sensor_Networks
+Additional detail is provided in the conference abstract and poster here: https://www.researchgate.net/publication/266385447_Expanding_the_Usefulness_of_Existing_Data-Collection_Infrastructure_with_Wireless_Sensor_Networks and in the draft manuscript provided in the Word document.

 The project includes c code to run on an AVR microcontroller and schematics and board layouts for producing PCB's for the bridge and node unit.
 The nodes are intended for use with voltage-output soil moisture probes but could be modified for other sensors.
 NOTE: the project is not designed to implement SDI-12 sensors in a wireless sensor network.